 Graduate without attending a ceremony (in absentia)

-You can choose to graduate without attending a ceremony.
-This is called graduating in absentia.
-Your award will still be conferred at a ceremony and you'll receive your award certificate (testamur) later.
+You can choose to graduate without attending a ceremony – this is called graduating in absentia.
+Your award will still be conferred at a graduation and you'll receive your award certificate (testamur) later.

 When to apply

 Even if you choose to graduate in absentia, you still need to apply to graduate.
 Explore your options and check the application dates and deadlines at apply to graduate.

 If you apply after the application closing date, your application will be moved to the next eligible graduation round.
 Your award certificate and digital graduation documents won't be available until after that time.

 An application for in absentia graduation might be accepted after the application closing date.
 This is at the discretion of the graduation unit and a late graduation fee will apply.

 If you don’t apply to graduate, you won't have access to your hard copy award certificate (testamur) and official digital graduation documents.

 Once you're qualified to graduate, we'll email you at least twice to remind you to apply to graduate.